Minimizing convex quadratic with variable precision conjugate gradients: Conclusions

-\numsection{Conclusions} We have considered the iterative solution of convex quadratic optimization problems and have proposed an analysis of variants of FOM and CG which allow and control inaccurate matrix-vector products, with the aim of monitoring the decrease of the quadratic objective function.
-Circumventing the unavailability of some of the quantities involved in the theory, we have proposed estimates and derived new practical algorithms that use them.
-We have finally discussed a fairly large set of numerical experiments, suggesting that significant gains in efficiency can be achieved by the use of variable precision products Such gains are most noticeable for problems that are reasonably well-conditioned, and occur both in the case where the accuracy of the products can be controlled continuously, and in the case where the control is limited to predefined levels.
+We have considered the iterative solution of convex quadratic optimization problems (\ref{quad-prob}) and linear systems (\ref{system}) using the CG algorithm with inaccurate matrix-vector products, with the aim of monitoring the decrease of the quadratic objective function.
+Circumventing the unavailability of some of the quantities involved in the theory, we have proposed estimates and derived a practical algorithm that use them.
+Our numerical experiments suggest that significant gains in energy efficiency can be achieved by the use of variable precision matrix-vector products.
+Such gains are most noticeable for problems that are reasonably well-conditioned, and occur both in the case where the accuracy of the products can be controlled continuously, and in the case where it is limited to discrete predefined levels.
 We have illustrated the latter in the important context of multi-precision computations.
+However, the potential speed-up in this context, as well as the gain in energy efficiency, are limited by the ability of the algorithm to run with precisions lower than the IEEE double precision.
+This depends both on the data $(A,b)$ and the decrease in the quadratic that is targeted.

-In view of the promising potential of the new algorithms, it is now interesting to apply them in more general contexts, such as other optimization algorithms for instance involving nonquadratic and possibly nonconvex objective functions.
-Given the emerging concepts for new high-performance computer architecture and the needs resulting thereof, it is also worthwhile, in our opinion, to pursue experimentation with the new methods in the framework of multi-precision arithmetic, because the effective solution of symmetric positive-definite systems is obviously important beyond optimization.
+In view of the promising potential of this approach, it may be of interest to apply it in a more general context, for example, other optimization algorithms involving nonquadratic and possibly nonconvex objective functions.
+It is also worthwhile, in our opinion, to pursue experimentation with other methods beyond CG in the framework of multi-precision arithmetic.

-While we have taken the point of view that the cost of matrix-vector products dominates the overall computational burden, a realistic assumption in large scale applications where this product often involves the application of several complicated operators (see \cite{GratGuroSimoToin17b} for example), the cost of orthogonalization (or re-orthogonalization) must not be neglected for algorithms that use it.
-Strategies to reduce this cost are therefore of interest.
-It is not the purpose of this paper to develop a rigorous analysis of variable accuracy orthogonalization techniques, but we defer this analysis to a future contribution.
+While we focused our analysis on inexact matrix-vector products, a realistic assumption in large-scale applications where this product often involves the application of several complicated operators (see \cite{GratGuroSimoToin18b} for example), the cost of inner-products involved in CG (and also potentially in reorthogonalization) may also be significant in some applications.
+Strategies to reduce this cost are therefore also of interest.
+It is not the purpose of this paper to develop a rigorous analysis of CG with inexact inner products or reorthogonalization techniques, but we defer this analysis to a future contribution.